CeosTech/v0-subchain-frontend/README.md

 - Hooks in `hooks/use-django-api.ts` consume the new client and expose helpers for auth, subscriptions (including checkout + invoice flows), payments/transactions, notifications and analytics based on the backend contract.
 - Plan authoring in the dashboard uses `POST/PATCH/DELETE /api/subscriptions/plans/`; authenticate with an admin/staff account.
 A smoke test is provided: `ADMIN_ACCESS_TOKEN=...
 BACKEND_URL=http://localhost:8000 pnpm test:plans`.

+### Environment variables

+- Copy `.env.example` to `.env.local` and follow `docs/environment.md` for the exact procedure to retrieve each value (Render backend URL, JWT/webhook secrets, optional test tokens).

 ## x402 Micropayments

 - New dashboard section: visit `/dashboard/micropayments` (linked in the sidebar) to manage every x402 product.
 Tabs include: